 Round in a Circle

-It fascinates me how many of Satan's traps are circles which spiral out of control.
+It fascinates me how many of Satan's traps are circles that spiral out of control.

 - People smoke tobacco to calm themselves.
 But the withdrawal of nicotine is jitteriness and anxiety, so the person rushes back to smoke again to remove the very symptoms the drug causes when it leaves his system.